Superpixel-Based Building Damage Detection from Post-earthquake Imagery Using Deep Neural Networks

 Bhaktapur, the third-largest city of Nepal, was struck on 25 April 2015 by the Magnitude 7.8 2015 Nepal earthquake.
-The above methodology was implemented on a 4144×2072 pixels pan-sharpened multi-spectral WorldView-2 VHR imagery of Bhaktapur with 0.5 m resolution.
-The results are generated on a PC equipped with an Intel Core2 2.8 GHz processor and an NVIDIA GeForce GT 620 GPU card, implemented in Python and C++.
-As shown in Fig. 5, the ground truth data overlaid on original input images was shown in Fig. 5(a), the yellow points indicate the affected buildings, which were delineated and verified manually by visual inspection, based on the damage assessment map produced by UNOSAT (United Nations Operational Satellite Applications).
-Then, the detection result of SDAE-DNN was demonstrated in 5(b).
-Besides, the damage detection results by SVM, RF, ELM and MLP are listed in Fig. 5(c)-5(f), respectively.
-It should be noted that the motivation of this paper is not to investigate the performance of different machine learning algorithms, but to construct a novel superpixel-based deep learning framework for the requirements of building damage detection in VHR images.
+The above methodology was implemented on a 4144×2072 pixels WorldView-2 VHR imagery of Bhaktapur with 0.5 m resolution.
+The results are conducted with an NVIDIA GeForce GT 620 GPU.
+As shown in Fig. \ref{fig:results}, the ground truth data overlaid on original input images was shown in Fig. \ref{fig:results}(a), the yellow points indicate the affected buildings, which were delineated and verified manually by visual inspection, based on the damage assessment map produced by UNOSAT (United Nations Operational Satellite Applications).
+Then, the detection result of SDAE-DNN was demonstrated in \ref{fig:results}(b).
+Besides, the damage detection results by SVM, RF, ELM and MLP are listed in Fig. \ref{fig:results}(c)-\ref{fig:results}(f), respectively.

-Moreover, in terms of hyperparameter setting, ﬁve-fold cross-validation is used to perform grid search and seek optimal parameters for each method.
-The proposed superpixel-based SDAE-DNN was implemented with 5 hidden layers, and the number of neurons in each layer is selected from (20, 50, 200, 800), the learning rate is 0.001.
-Then the comparison is conducted with a series of state-of-the-art algorithms, e.g., SVM, RF, ELM and MLP, which are commonly used in remote sensing image classification.
+As for the hyperparameter setting, ﬁve-fold cross-validation (CV) is used to perform grid search and seek optimal parameters for each method.
+The proposed superpixel-based SDAE-DNN was implemented with 5 hidden layers, and the number of neurons in each layer is selected from (20, 50, 200, 800), and the learning rate is 0.001.
+Then the comparison is conducted with commonly used SVM, RF, ELM and MLP.